Planned Preventive Maintenance: 5 PPM Challenges Automation Can Solve

 With pen & paper, you used to suffer from a lack of data and misplaced historical files.
 You simply didn’t have enough time to compile everything into a meaningful report.
 Now that you’ve got yourself a software, regardless of how complex it is, you automatically have access to its analytics.
 This way, you’re able to see at a glance how your business is doing and where you need to improve.

 PPM in particular is a data rich area of your management processes.
-If implemented with the right fire and security automation software, it should reveal everything about your business behavior.
+If implemented with the right fire and security automation software, plumbing software, or any other trade, it should reveal everything about your business behavior.
 When it comes to maintenance contracts, your fix-rate, number of emergency work-orders, and labor costs are invaluable.
 But simply having all that data is just another of your PPM challenges if you don’t use it right.

 Check out our complete guide to field service business automation to learn more!